ansible/awx/docs/docsite/rst/userguide/applications_auth.rst

 |Applications - home with example apps|

 .. |Applications - home with example apps| image:: ../common/images/apps-list-view-examples.png
-   :alt: Applications - home with example apps
+   :alt: Applications list view
 If no other applications exist, only a gray box with a message to add applications displays.

 .. image:: ../common/images/apps-list-view-empty.png
-   :alt: Empty Applications List View
+   :alt: No applications found in the list view

 .. _ug_applications_auth_create: